Q - What are the Unified Auditions?

 Q - Will a Dance Call be scheduled?

-A - There will be no Dance Call scheduled for the 2014 Unified Auditions.
+A - There will be no Dance Call at the 2015 Unified Auditions.

 Q - If I missed the application deadline, can I still be an alternate if someone cancels?